breard-r/acmed/README.md

 * Will my services be able to read both the private key and the certificate?
 * Will the ACMEd user be able to execute the hooks?

-The last one could be achieved using either sudo or Polkit.
+The last one could be achieved using either sudo or Polkit (see the `contrib/polkit` directory).

 ### Why is there no option to run ACMEd as a specific user or group?